Who wrote the Bible and which translation can we trust?

 The more the King and Bishop resisted its distribution, the more fascinated the public became.
 The translation from the source illuminated God’s word to the laity.

 The Roman Catholic church declared that it contained thousands of errors and intended to burn all copies.
-Anyone possessing it risked death by burning at the stake.
-Today, there are only two known copies left of Tyndale’s 1525-26 First Edition Bible.
+Anyone possessing it risked imprisonment or death.
+Today, only two known copies are left of Tyndale’s 1525-26 First Edition Bible.

 William Tyndale was burned at the stake in 1536 for translating the Bible into English.
 Perhaps the most significant impact of this Bible is its influence on the modern Christian Bible today.
 It has been suggested that around 90% of the King James Version is from Tyndale’s works.